Prag8855/aab/content/guides/freelance-visa.md

 ### 5. Wait

 The *Ausländerbehörde* will process your application.
 If you [send your documents online](/guides/berlin-auslanderbehorde-appointment#send-your-documents-and-wait), it can take [a few months](/guides/auslanderbehorde-wait-times) to get a response.
-Then they will invite you for an appointment.
+Then they will email you an appointment date.

 If your current residence permit does not allow self-employment, you must wait for your freelance visa to start your business.[^55]